Sunday, December 30, 2012

 Sachin the One Day International Batsman

 Since 1994 when i started watching and enjoying cricket, one name has always been tied with the sport like a string attached to a guitar.
-There maybe cricketers who might match or even surpass your test records, but you are the one and only numero-uno when it comes to the original form of limited overs cricket - One Day Internationals.
+There maybe cricketers who might match or even surpass your test records, but you are the one and only numero uno when it comes to the original form of limited overs cricket - One Day Internationals.
 How can I forget waking up early in the morning watching you score a trailblazing 82 off a mere 49 deliveries in your new avatar of One Day Opener, how thrilled was I seeing you score your 1st One Day Century against the Australians at the Singer Cup 94, then your 96 WC exploits with that blitzkrieg 90 against the Aussies at Mumbai and then I was so gutted when you got out stumped and India fell short of the target eventually by 16 runs.
 That 137 vs the Lankans on a misty day at Delhi with only a run out averting you from getting to 150 - what fun it was seeing you and Azhar rip the Lankan bowling attack in the last 5 overs.
-What about that glorious 104 at Benoni vs Zimbabwe when you had to get the target within just about 40 overs or so to reach the final vs South Africa, then that 1998 back to back hundreds under the Desert Storm in Sharjah - ah those vivid memories of you coming down the wicket and tonking Fleming and Kasprowicz for 6 with Tony Greig going bazooka is epicness level of the highest order.
+What about that glorious 104 at Benoni vs Zimbabwe when you had to get the target within just about 40 overs or so to reach the final vs South Africa, then that 1998 back to back hundreds under the Desert Storm in Sharjah - ah those vivid memories of you coming down the wicket and tonking Fleming and Kasprowicz for 6 with Tony Greig going bazooka is epic level of the highest order.

-The year 1998 in entirety when you scored truckloads of centuries and officially assumed the status of God in the minds of millions of cricket fans, that unforgettable massacring of Henry Olonga at Sharjah when he thought he had the better of you hahahaha, that 186 not out vs the Kiwis on a field day when you were involved in the best ever partnership of 331 runs with Rahul Dravid, those pulverizing sixes hit off Shoaib Akhtar over third man on way to a destructive 98 off a mere 70 odd deliveries in a crucial World Cup Indo Pak clash at Centurion, the brilliant 175 when you almost single handedly snatched a famous win chasing 350 against the Aussies at Hyderabad, the first ever double hundred in ODIs at Gwalior where you treated the South African bowlers with utter disdain.
-Coming to the memorable WC 2011 where you showed your class yet again on the big stage by cracking hundreds against both England and South Africa, your 85 against the Pakis probably one of your worst innings, but nevertheless helped Ind to defeat its arch rivals in a do or die Semifinal at Mohali thus taking India to the final and making your lifetime dream of winning a word cup come true and finally your labored 100th international century which came against Bangladesh making you the first man on the planet to get to the coveted landmark.
+The year 1998 in entirety when you scored truckloads of centuries and officially assumed the status of God in the minds of millions of cricket fans, that unforgettable massacring of Henry Olonga at Sharjah when he thought he had the better of you hahahaha, that 186 not out vs the Kiwis on a field day when you were involved in the best ever partnership of 331 runs with Rahul Dravid, those pulverising sixes hit off Shoaib Akhtar over third man on way to a destructive 98 off a mere 70 odd deliveries in a crucial World Cup Indo Pak clash at Centurion, the brilliant 175 when you almost single handedly snatched a famous win chasing 350 against the Aussies at Hyderabad, the first ever double hundred in ODIs at Gwalior where you treated the South African bowlers with utter disdain.
+Coming to the memorable WC 2011 where you showed your class yet again on the big stage by cracking hundreds against both England and South Africa, your 85 against Pakistan probably one of your worst innings, but nevertheless helped Ind to defeat its arch rivals in a do or die Semifinal at Mohali thus taking India to the final and making your lifetime dream of winning a word cup come true and finally your laboured 100th international century which came against Bangladesh making you the first man on the planet to get to the coveted landmark.
 These are just a gist of evergreen glorious Sachin memories.

 Sachin - you just didn't set benchmarks but you were a benchmark yourself.
 Thanks for all the moments, memories and entertainment.
 Your exploits on the cricketing field will be etched in the minds of millions of cricketing lovers forever.
 I still cant get over the fact that the next time i switch on my television to watch a ODI involving India, I won't be seeing the name Sachin Ramesh Tendulkar on the scoreboard.

-One Day International Cricket will never be the same without your larger than life persona!!
+One Day International Cricket will never be the same without your larger than life persona!

 Thursday, November 29, 2012

-"Remembering Rajesh" - A Trip down the Bygone Era !!
+Remembering Rajesh - A Trip down the Bygone Era!

 Attended a Gala Musical evening at the Music Academy on the 19th of Nov'2012 which celebrated some of the greatest hits of India's superstar Rajesh Khanna from the bygone era.
 It was an event which was part of "The Hindu"November Fest" and evoked nostalgic reactions amongst many who witnessed the concert.
 The performers of the event were Srinivas Doraisamy (Captain) , Naresh Iyer , Swetha Mohan , Saptaparna Chakraborty and a wonderful orchestra led by Mani Bass.
 There was also a cameo by Haricharan.
 You can read the Hindu Review of the concert from the link below http://www.thehindu.com/arts/music/remembering-rajesh/article4105798.ece